 Visit the National Wildlife Federation (NWF) site to learn more about creating a Certified Wildlife Habitat.
 There is a small application fee that will help the NWF in their efforts to protect wildlife and habitats.
 You will receive a certificate and have an opportunity to buy a sign or plaque to display in your habitat.

+Birds need clean, reliable water sources for drinking and bathing throughout the year.
 Water can attract as many birds to your yard or patio as a food.
 Often, you will attract birds that do not normally visit your bird feeders.
 Learn more about the variety of ways you can offer water in your wildlife friendly habitat, click here.

 Birds need protective cover for times of rest, social interaction and as a retreat from foul weather and predators.
 Landscaping for the ideal wildlife habitat should use native plants ranging in size and density.

 4. A Place to Raise Young

 The same native plants that provide food and shelter can provide safe areas for many species of wildlife to mate, build nests and raise their families.
 But, with the increased loss of natural habitat, many cavity-nesting birds are having trouble finding homes.
 By providing bird houses, you will encourage birds to raise their young in your yard.

 The idea of a flawless lawn may be a thing of the past.
 A few weeds and insects are a small price to pay — better for the environment and the birds.
 Maintaining your landscape in a sustainable, environmentally-friendly way ensures that the soil, air, and water that native wildlife (and people) rely upon stay clean and healthy.

 The Certified Bird Feeding Specialists at Wild Birds Unlimited are ready to help you get started.
 Visit your local Wild Birds Unlimited for more information and resources.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.